SidNewman/next-swell-basic/README.md

 NEXT_PUBLIC_SWELL_PUBLIC_KEY=your_swell_store_public_key_here
 NEXT_PRIVATE_SWELL_KEY=your_swell_store_private_key_here
 ```
-(that should connect to your swell store, provided you hasve obviosuly got an account and an active store)
+(that should connect to your swell store, provided you have obviously got an account and an active store)

 :point_down: